AnkhzayaBatnasan/Project2-IT125/README.md

 The database currently runs locally on my workstation using MySQL.
 Now you have all my data tables information.

-1. Create the schema and tables (run the DDL script in MySQL Workbench or the MySQL CLI).

-2. Insert sample data (run the seed/INSERT script).

-3. Use SELECT queries to verify foreign keys and relationships.

-4. Build your EER diagram in MySQL Workbench and export it as PDF/PNG.

 **Task Completion: Tables, Attributes, Primary Keys, Foreign Keys, and Relationships**

 **1) Tables and Attributes (with PK/FK labels)**

-**Note:** Names match your current script.
-I've included brief notes and keys for each.

 **a) Members**